weijwang18/Currency-Exchanger/README.md

 - Clone this repository to your desktop.
 - Open Git Bash if on Windows and terminal if on Mac.
 - CD to the repository.
+- Run this command $ touch .env
+- Visit the [ExchangeRate-API site](https://www.exchangerate-api.com/).
+Input your email address and click the "Get Free Key" button.
+- You'll be prompted to create an account with your email, first name and a password.
+Agree to the terms of use and click "Get Started!"
+- Place your token in the .env file.
+Name your API key variable API_KEY.
 - Run this command $ npm install.
 - Run this command $ npm run start.